In Him Ministries:

 Would persecute God’s people for 2,300 evenings and mornings.

-Christ entered the inner most place of the Heavenly Sanctuary shortly after his death:
+Christ entered the inner most place of the Heavenly Sanctuary right after He died:

-Hebrews 1:3, “He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
-After making purification for sins, he sat down at the right hand of the Majesty on high,”
+Hebrews 1:3 says, “He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
+After making purification for sins, he sat down at the right hand of the Majesty on high.

-Hebrews 9:23-24, “Thus it was necessary for the copies of the heavenly things to be purified with these rites, but the heavenly things themselves with better sacrifices than these.
+And Hebrews 9:23-24 says, “Thus it was necessary for the copies of the heavenly things to be purified with these rites, but the heavenly things themselves with better sacrifices than these.
 For Christ has entered, not into holy places made with hands, which are copies of the true things, but into heaven itself, now to appear in the presence of God on our behalf.”

-The Bible says believers do not come under negative judgment:
+The Bible says believers do not come under negative judgment and can know for certain they have eternal life as a present possession:

-John 5:24, “Truly, truly, I say to you, whoever hears my word and believes him who sent me has eternal life.
+John 5:24 says, “Truly, truly, I say to you, whoever hears my word and believes him who sent me has eternal life.
 He does not come into judgment, but has passed from death to life.”

-John 10:27-28, “My sheep hear my voice, and I know them, and they follow me.
+John 10:27-28 says, “My sheep hear my voice, and I know them, and they follow me.
 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.”

 Christ’s final judgments are after He returns, not before:

-When Christians stand before God in this judgment it is to receive their final reward, not to determine whether or not he or she is saved:
+When Christians stand before God in this judgment it is to receive their final reward, not to determine whether or not they are saved:

-Romans 14:10, “Why do you pass judgment on your brother?
+Romans 14:10 says, “Why do you pass judgment on your brother?
 Or you, why do you despise your brother?
 For we will all stand before the judgment seat of God;”

-2 Corinthians 5:9-10, “So whether we are at home or away, we make it our aim to please him.
+And 2 Corinthians 5:9-10 says, “So whether we are at home or away, we make it our aim to please him.
 For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.”

-Romans 11:27, “and this will be my covenant with them when I take away their sins.”
+Romans 11:27 says, “and this will be my covenant with them when I take away their sins.”

-Hebrews 8:10-12, “For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my laws into their minds, and write them on their hearts, and I will be their God, and they shall be my people.
+Hebrews 8:10-12 says, “For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my laws into their minds, and write them on their hearts, and I will be their God, and they shall be my people.
 And they shall not teach, each one his neighbor and each one his brother, saying, ‘Know the Lord,’ for they shall all know me, from the least of them to the greatest.
-For I will be merciful toward their iniquities, and I will remember their sins no more.” (cf. Heb.
-10:16-17).
+For I will be merciful toward their iniquities, and I will remember their sins no more.”

 The Investigative Judgment is a doctrine that was invented by Seventh-day Adventists to explain away a false prophecy about the Second Coming of Jesus Christ, by people who were completely deceived.